Skip to content

 WHERE pk_post = v_post.pk_post;

-RETURN QUERY SELECT * FROM v_post WHERE id = p_post_id;
+SELECT data INTO v_entity FROM v_post WHERE id = p_post_id;

 END;